 - To provide a comprehensive range of educational opportunities, quality training, and educational access to all adults in the college’s service area.

 - To bring multicultural awareness to the community.

 Guidance and counseling services are an integral part of the Student Services Department at Edgecombe Community College (ECC).
 Staff members of the department are individuals of varying backgrounds who are professionally trained and hold at least a master’s degree in the counseling area.
 Counselors are available on each campus to help students become more self-knowing, self-reliant, and directive by offering the following services:

-- Providing professional counseling services to students in clarifying basic values, attitudes, interests, and abilities; assisting in all phases of decision making; assisting in formulating vocational educational plans and progress; and providing appropriate resources for more intensive and deep-seated personal problems.
+- Providing professional counseling services to students in clarifying basic values, attitudes, interests, and abilities; assisting in all phases of decision-making; formulating vocational educational plans and progress; providing appropriate resources for more intensive and deep-seated personal problems.

-- Providing information pertinent to the selection of courses, occupational prerequisites, transfer requirements, availability of resource agencies, and other areas of concern to students.
+- Providing information pertinent to selecting courses, occupational prerequisites, transfer requirements, availability of resource agencies, and other areas of concern to students.

 - Providing community services through vocational and educational counseling and other student personnel services to youth and adults in the community.